joshfinley/joshfinley.github.io/_posts/2020-09-04-masm64-peb-exports.md

     file: 'title.png'
 ---

-   Using the PEB to find exports in shellcode and malware is not new.
+Using the PEB as a position-independent means of finding exports is not new.
 As early as the late 90's, malware authors have been accessing and using the PEB for a variety of purposes [1].
-Additionally, using it to resolve exports from ntdll.dll, kernel32.dll, etc. has also been documented elsewhere many times [2].
+Using it to resolve exports from ntdll.dll, kernel32.dll, etc. has also been documented elsewhere repeatedly [2].
 Still, most of the existing examples are in 32-bit assembly, and there are fewer examples in 64-bit.
-Regardless of the similarities, the world has mostly moved on from x86, yet examples of 64-bit shellcode are still much less common.
-Am0nsec [3] demonstrates the most readable and comprehensive approach to the technique for MASM64, but the approach is focused on population tables of function addresses and syscalls (the 'Hells Gate' tecnique).

-This article simply walks through an adaptation of part of [3] to be more general - almost all of the code is the exact same, but parts have been changed to make a general-purpose function for iterating over a module's exports to find a target functions address.
+But the world has mostly moved on to 64-bit.
+Am0nsec [3] demonstrates the most readable and comprehensive approach I have yet found for MASM64, but it is designed specifically for populating tables of function addresses and syscall numbers (the 'Hells Gate' tecnique).
+This article simply descibes a general adaptation of part of [3] - almost all of the code is the exact same, but parts have been changed to make a general-purpose function for iterating over a module's exports to find a target function's address.

 ## 1. GetExport prototype

-We can declare the prototype for this function to be the following:
+We can declare the prototype for this function to be:

 ```c
 // Given the djb2 hash of the target function name and its parent module base addres, resolve its virtual address